software-allies/cap-authentication/README.md

 ```

-we must make sure that the Plugin with the correct ID was added in your `config.xml`, it will look like this.
+We must make sure that the Plugin with the correct ID was added in your `config.xml`, it will look like this.

 ```
 <plugin name="cordova-plugin-facebook4" spec="~1.7.4">